What is Mortgage Fraud?

 Fraud for Profit

 Fraud for profit tends to come from the lender or financing side of mortgage fraud.
 In a fraud for-profit scheme, industry experts or those with specialized knowledge use that knowledge to commit or facilitate fraud.
-Fraud for profit corrupts the mortgage lending process to “skim off the top” and puts money intended for homeowners or lenders illegally into the pockets of bad players or severely misrepresents numbers or documents.
+Fraud for profit corrupts the mortgage lending process and puts money intended for homeowners or lenders illegally into the pockets of bad players or severely misrepresents numbers or documents.
 The FBI prioritizes fraud for profit over fraud for housing.

 Fraud for Housing